This explains how to select the correct governance settings to ensure that all activities carried out on the Vestd platform are correctly authorised

 However, if you have adopted "bespoke" Articles on incorporation or subsequently (typically driven by an investment round), these may have made changes to the standard requirements, typically making them more onerous.

-In either of these cases it is important that you adjust the default governance settings to reflect those that your company has adopted.
-This may be a higher percentage rate to pass Shareholder Resolutions, the existence of "must sign" shareholders or something more complex.
+In either of these cases, it's important that you adjust the default governance settings to reflect those that your company has adopted.
+This may be a higher percentage rate to pass Shareholders' Resolutions, the existence of "must sign" shareholders and directors, or something more complex.

-Please make these adjustments on the platform before issuing any resolutions to ensure they are only passed according to your bespoke governance rules.
-If you are unsure how to reflect your rules on the platform, please contact the support team.
+Please make these adjustments on the platform before issuing any resolutions to ensure they are only passed in accordance with your bespoke governance rules.